-Connect to Cassandra using cqlsh within Kubernetes Cluster
+Connect to Cassandra using CQL shell within Kubernetes Cluster

-These steps describe using cqlsh to connect to a deployed Apache Cassandra® 3.11.7 database from within a Kubernetes cluster.
+These steps describe using the CQL shell (cqlsh) to connect to a deployed Apache Cassandra® 3.11.7 database from within a Kubernetes cluster.

 Prerequisites

-Get credentials and start cqlsh shell within Kubernetes
+Get credentials and start CQL shell within Kubernetes

-1. On a local machine where you have authorized access to the Kubernetes cluster, as described in Create a Kubernetes cluster, run the following command to get the cluster1-superuser secret.
-The command must also identify the cass-operator namespace as defined in the sample YAML configuration files.
+1. On a local machine where you have authorized access to the Kubernetes cluster, use kubectl get secret to get the cluster1-superuser secret.

 kubectl get secret -o yaml cluster1-superuser -n cass-operator